Skip to main content

 • content_fields: Which fields from the tool input/response to include (single-field rules use the raw value without a label prefix)

-• memory_type: Override memory type for matched events (default: context).
+• memory_type: Override memory type for matched events (default: note).
 Use commitment for items that should surface in briefings.

 • tags: JSON array of tags to apply (e.g. ["plan"]).
 Overrides the default tag extraction from commit messages.